Anthony Rosenroll

 Anthony Sigwart de Rosenroll (December 4, 1857 – May 8, 1945) was a politician and businessman in the Canadian province of Alberta.
-Born in Italy to a family of noble Swiss heritage, he spent his early adulthood in Australia and New Zealand before settling in Canada in 1895.
+Born in the Kingdom of the Two Sicilies to a family of noble Swiss heritage, he spent his early adulthood in the British colonies of Australia and New Zealand before settling in Canada in 1895.
 He became a prominent resident of Wetaskiwin, and was acclaimed as its representative to the Legislative Assembly of the Northwest Territories in 1898 and 1902.
 In Alberta's first provincial election, he was elected as a Liberal to the Legislative Assembly of Alberta, where he remained until 1909.
 He remained active in business until 1940, and died in 1945 of pneumonia.

 Early life

-De Rosenroll was born December 4, 1857, in Castellamare, Italy, to Rudolph and Margaret de Rosenroll.
+De Rosenroll was born December 4, 1857, in Castellamare, Kingdom of the Two Sicilies, to Rudolph and Margaret de Rosenroll.
 He was descended from Swiss nobility on his father's side, though his line had been absent from Switzerland since 1806.
 When Anthony was three years old, his father was killed at Palermo while fighting for Giuseppe Garibaldi during the Expedition of the Thousand; his family took refuge in Malta for much of the rest of the rebellion.

 Returning to Italy, de Rosenroll was taught by tutors in Naples, and ultimately graduated from the University of Naples in civil engineering.
-He spent several years working for the governments of Australia and New Zealand in this capacity, before voyaging to the United States to visit his sister.
+He spent several years working for the British colonial governments in what is now Australia and New Zealand in this capacity, before voyaging to the United States to visit his sister.
 From there he came to Winnipeg in 1895, ultimately becoming one of the first residents of Wetaskiwin in 1896.
 There he married Ida Eberhard, with whom he had three children: Arthur (1896–1971—born in Ollon because of his father's distrust of the young Canadian medical profession), Edgar (1897–1968), and Richelda (1898–1944).

 De Rosenroll involved himself in many business ventures.
 The first of these was a ranching enterprise, in which he initially partnered with Scandinavian settler Thomas R. Jevne and later founded the Rosenroll Ranch near Hay Lakes.
 Other ventures included the Rosenroll Lumber Co.
 Ltd., Rosenroll Dairy/Wetaskiwin Creamery, a coal mine, and Rosenroll Ltd., which dealt in real estate and insurance.

 De Rosenroll was a prominent citizen of his young and growing town.
 In 1896, he was made a Justice of the Peace and a notary public.
 Wetaskiwin's Rosenroll Street and nearby Rosenroll were named in his honour (though the former was eventually re-designated with a number, and the latter was renamed to Bittern Lake in 1910).
 He was an active Presbyterian and a Mason.